 The UCSF School of Medicine offers a comprehensive, structured post baccalaureate graduate certificate program designed for individuals who have been unsuccessful in gaining admission to medical school or who have completed the required undergraduate course work, but feel they need more preparation before initiating the medical school application process.
 The program is designed for individuals from disadvantaged backgrounds or underserved communities.

 The UCSF program is designed to help individuals increase their chances of gaining admission to medical school by offering intensive MCAT review, assistance with medical school application preparation, science courses at UC Berkeley Extension, seminars on health care issues in underserved communities, and academic skills workshops.
-The program will start June 19, 2018 and is 11 months in duration.
-It is limited to 15 individuals in 2018-2019.
+The program started on June 19, 2018 and is 11 months in duration.
+It was limited to 15 individuals in 2018-2019.

 This program is funded, in part, by the Kaiser Permanente Northern California Community Benefit Program and The California Wellness Foundation.